History of Lebanon: The Lebanese Civil War: 1975–1990

-Phalangists entered Palestinian camps on September 16 at 6:00 PM and remained until the morning of September 19, massacring 700–800 Palestinians, according to official Israeli statistics, "none apparently members of any PLO unit".
-These are known as the Sabra and Shatila massacre.
+Phalangists entered Palestinian camps on September 16 at 6:00 PM and remained until the morning of September 19, massacring 700-3500 Palestinians, "none apparently members of any PLO unit".
+This attack, known as the Sabra and Shatila massacre, was enabled by an Israeli advance in West Beirut which was in breach of a ceasefire agreement.
 It is believed that the Phalangists considered it retaliation for Gemayel's assassination and for the Damour massacre which PLO fighters had committed earlier in a Christian town.

 Bachir Gemayel was succeeded as president by his older brother Amine Gemayel, who served from 1982 to 1988.
 Rather different in temperament, Amine Gemayel was widely regarded as lacking the charisma and decisiveness of his brother, and many of the latter's followers were dissatisfied.

 Amine Gemayel focused on securing the withdrawal of Israeli and Syrian forces.
 A May 17, 1983, agreement among Lebanon, Israel, and the United States arranged an Israeli withdrawal conditional on the departure of Syrian troops.
 Syria opposed the agreement and declined to discuss the withdrawal of its troops, effectively stalemating further progress.

 In 1983 the IDF withdrew southward and left the Chouf, and would remain only in the "security zone" until the year 2000.
 That led to the Mountain War between the Druze Progressive Socialist Party and the Maronite Lebanese Forces.
 The PSP won the decisive battle that occurred in the Chouf and Aley District and inflected heavy losses to the LF.
 The result was the expulsion of the Christians from the Southern Mount Lebanon.

 Intense attacks against U.S. and Western interests, including two truck bombings of the US Embassy in 1983 and 1984 and the landmark attacks on the U.S. Marine and French parachute regiment barracks on October 23, 1983, led to an American withdrawal.

 The virtual collapse of the Lebanese Army in the 6 February 1984 Intifada in Beirut, led by the PSP and Amal, the two main allies, was a major blow to the government.
 On March 5, as a result of the Intifada and the Mountain War, the Lebanese Government canceled the 17 May 1983 agreement.
 The US Marines departed a few weeks later.

 Between 1985 and 1989, heavy fighting took place in the "War of the Camps".
 The Shi'a Muslim Amal militia sought to rout the Palestinians from Lebanese strongholds.

 Combat returned to Beirut in 1987, with Palestinians, leftists and Druze fighters allied against Amal.
 After winning the battle, the PSP controlled West Beirut.
 The Syrians then entered Beirut.
 This combat was fueled by the Syrians in order to take control of Beirut by taking as a pretext of stopping the fights between the brothers, the PSP and Amal.
 Violent confrontation flared up again in Beirut in 1988 between Amal and Hezbollah.